Dan Collison

 Design system colours Figma component with variant options

-I did this alongside the IA / UI redesign - so I was adding components as I went.
+I did this alongside the IA / UI redesign, so I was adding components as I went.

-The end file contains around twenty pages.
+The final product contained around twenty pages.

 I estimate my Figma skills to have progressed from intermediate to advanced during this process.